 Extended School Year (ESY)

 Extended School Year (ESY) services are educational services provided for students with Individualized Education Programs (IEP) during the summer.
-ESY is specifically designed to enable the maintenance of skills students acquire during the regular school year and facilitate continued progress on IEPs in the coming year.
+ESY – which is available at no cost to families – is specifically designed to enable the maintenance or review of skills students acquire during the regular school year and facilitate continued progress on IEPs in the coming year.
+ESY services are not intended to introduce new learning.

 Step 1 — Determining ESY Eligibility